ghimirermn/Scribe/README.md

 ## Features

-- **Whisper under the hood** – tiny → large-v2 models, auto-downloaded on first use
+- **Faster Whisper under the hood** – tiny → large-v2 models, auto-downloaded on first use
 - **Two modes** – transcribe in the original language or translate straight to english
 - **GPU boost** – toggle CUDA if you have it, CPU if you don’t
 - **Live progress** – watch the words appear as they’re recognised